Cinema of Canada: Creating an independent film industry

-Silent films used intertitles in English and French, but sound films were mostly produced in English.
 The first recorded feature film created in Canada was Evangeline.
-The Palace was the first theatre to transition to showing sound films when it presented Street Angel on 1 September 1928.
 There were multiple attempts to create an independent film industry in Canada in the early 20th century.
 Thirty-six companies meant for film production were created between 1914 and 1922, but the majority of the companies did not produce any films.

+Silent films used intertitles in English and French, but sound films were mostly produced in English.
+The Palace was the first theatre to transition to showing sound films when it presented Street Angel on 1 September 1928.

 In 1914, Canadian Animated Weekly by Universal Pictures became one of the first newsreels in Canada.
 Ouimet, who was a pioneer for Canadian newsreels, created Specialty Film Import in 1915, as a distributor, but his newsreel and distribution companies were sold in 1923, and he unsuccessfully worked in the United States in the 1920s.
 At the peak of Ouimet's career 1.5 million Canadians were watching his newsreels twice per week.
 Domestic newsreel companies were unsuccessful after branches of American companies, Fox Canadian News and Canadian Kinograms, were established.

+Most sound films from Quebec in the 1910s and 1920s are lost.
+Yves Lever stated that Larente-Homier's 1922 film Madeleine de Verchères was the first truly Québécois fictional feature film.
+Larente-Homier's work was later destroyed by his son due to orders from the Fire Bureau as the film reels were flammable.

-Ernest Shipman established multiple film companies in cities and would produce a limited amount of films using local money before moving to another area.
+Ernest Shipman established multiple film companies in cities and would produce a limited number of films using local money before moving to another area.
 Unlike other Canadian filmmakers he sought financial support from the American market.
 In 1919, incorporated Canadian Photoplays with a financial capital of $250,000 in Alberta.
 He started production on Wapi, the Walrus, but retitled it to Back to God's Country to capitalize God's Country and the Woman, starring his wife Nell Shipman.
 The film was a critical and financial success, with it grossing over $500,000 in its first year, and Shipman's investors saw a 300% return on investment.
 Despite the success of the film Canadian Photoplays did not produce another film and went into voluntary liquidation.
 He signed a contract with Ralph Connor in 1919, and formed Dominion Films, based in New York, to produce films in Winnipeg.
 Winnipeg Productions was formed to adapt twelve of Connor's stories, but only five were filmed.
 Shipman created five companies across Canada in 1922, but only three produced films.
 He incorporated New Brunswick Films on 23 August 1922, but the failure of Blue Water ended Shipman's career.